CircuitFlyer/Climb_and_Dive/docs/Programming/Bluetooth Programming.md

 ![](assets/images/Bluefruit 5.5.png)

-**Step 8** - enter the new setting you would like and press **Send**.
+**Step 8** - enter the new setting you would like to use and press **Send**.
 The timer will then list all of the parameters again including the one you just changed.

 Repeat steps 7 and 8 for any other settings you would like to change.